UoB-COMSM0166/2025-group-9/README.md

 <br>

 ### How was our code tested?

-Throughout our game development process, we maintained user interface testing as a priority to ensure a consistent and accessible player experience.
+Throughout our game development process, we maintained user interface (UI) and and functionality testing as a priority to ensure a consistent, and engaging player experience.
 We wanted to maintain usability levels that were consistent with our design specifications, particularly after receiving feedback from qualitative and quantitative evaluations.

+**User Interface Testing**

-We performed UI testing at different stages, from the readibilty of layout to feedback pop-ups in gameplay, and implemented improvements in font sizes, instruction clarity, and interaction visibility.
+We performed UI testing at different stages, from the readibilty of layout to feedback pop-ups during gameplay.
+Specific improvements included adjusting font sizes for better readability, refining instruction clarity to minimise player confusion and enhancing the visibility and responsiveness of interactive elements such as buttons and puzzle pop-ups.
+We also ensured that visual cues for important events (e.g., collecting an ingredient, triggering a puzzle, or collecting the key) were clear.

-On the functionality side, we conducted continual testing for fundamental mechanics like puzzle triggers, ingredient collection, and the lift system.
-Special attention was given to how the lift reacts in different levels, and how collision detection keeps interactions between characters, items, and obstacles smooth.

-We carried out comprehensive testing on the win and lose states, such as making sure the win state occurs after both ingredients and key are collected, and both characters make it to the main lab on time.
-We also ensured the game resets correctly when a player dies or the time reaches zero.
-Having these ongoing tests allowed us to catch bugs early and deliver a stable, polished experience.
+In addition, we conducted accessibility checks to verify that color schemes provided sufficient contrast for visually impaired users and that key game information was communicated through both text and visual indicators.
+This made the game experience more inclusive and intuitive for all players.

+**Functionality and Mechanics Testing**

+On the functionality side, we carried out continuous testing of core game mechanics, including:

+1. Puzzle Triggers and Logic Flows: Verified that puzzles activated correctly and provided appropriate feedback on both success and failure.
+This included ensuring that puzzles couldn’t be accidentally retriggered or bypassed.

+2. Ingredient and Key Collection: Tested collection logic extensively to confirm that ingredients and keys were properly registered in the game state and that collection animations and sounds played reliably.

+3. Lift System: Special attention was given to the lift mechanics, ensuring it responded accurately to player interaction, moved smoothly between floors, and behaved correctly across both difficulty levels.
+We also checked for edge cases such as players trying to access the lift before completing prerequisite tasks.

+4. Collision Detection: Tested character, item, and obstacle interactions to ensure that collision detection was precise and prevented unintended overlaps or clipping through objects.

+**Win and Lose State Testing**

+We performed comprehensive scenario testing for both win and lose conditions.
+This included verifying that:
+- The win state only triggers when all required ingredients and the key are collected, and both characters successfully reach the lab before the timer expires.
+- The game correctly resets after player death or when the timer runs out, including proper state resets for ingredients, keys, puzzles, and timers.

+**Additional Testing Areas**

+Boundary and Edge Case Testing: Explored extreme or unlikely scenarios to ensure the game handled them gracefully.
+Examples include attempting to collect ingredients before completing necessary puzzles, trying to access restricted areas, or performing multiple rapid interactions that could potentially break the game logic.

+Audio Feedback Testing: Ensured that background music, sound effects, and event-based audio cues (such as puzzle completions or item collections) played correctly and didn’t overlap or cut off unexpectedly.

 <br><br>
 ## Sustainability